-Our essential Aboriginal Australia reading list includes books on the world’s oldest living culture covering archaeology, history, art, agriculture, and the food of Indigenous Australians.
+Our essential Aboriginal Australia reading list includes books on the world’s oldest living culture covering archaeology, history, art, agriculture, and the food of Australia’s First Nations peoples.
 These are the must-read books if you want a deeper, more immersive and more enriching experience when you travel Australia.

 More immersive experiences make for more meaningful travel, which becomes more memorable travel.
-That was the goal of Grantourismo, to make your travel more meaningful and more memorable, when we launched New Year’s Day 2010 with our ‘slow, local, experiential’ mission to inspire you to travel more slowly, locally and experientially, which for us also meant to travel more sustainably, ethically and responsibly.
+That’s been our thinking since we launched Grantourismo in 2010, with a mission to make travel more meaningful and more memorable, by inspiring you to travel more slowly, locally and experientially, which for us meant to travel more sustainably, ethically and responsibly.

 But first a favour: Grantourismo is reader-supported, so to keep creating these guides, stories, itineraries and recipes, we rely on income generated from our readers, such as commissions earned when you click through to affiliate partner links and book accommodation, buy travel insurance, rent a car or campervan, or buy books.
 Here are some ways to support Grantourismo, from shopping our online store to making a one-off donation to our cookbook project on Patreon.

 Aboriginal Australia Reading List for a More Immersive Experience of Aboriginal Australia

 Whether you’re an Australian planning a road trip to Kakadu or Uluru to learn about Australia’s sacred sites, see ancient rock art or go birdwatching or wildlife spotting, or you’re a foreign traveller with Australia travel in mind when borders open, we have a must-read book list for your pre-trip planning and to pack for your next Australian journey.